oqolarte/oblong/content/project/imbentori.md

 1. Losing times are mostly dedicated to brain teasers or the answers to the most philosophically drunk questions, so please try to forgive me when I talk about them.
 1. Something about belief mattered greatly.
+1. Mine are not flimsy limbs but constrictive appendages that will suffocate the *luvste* out of you should you dare go nigh hither.